 We aim to keep in center some professional focuses when it comes to organising our conferences.
 That is why we strive to learn from our peers and our own mistakes which is why we always seek and reach better solutions for challenges lying ahead of us.
 When it comes to realism, creativity and engaging topics, we have to take into consideration that solely simulating bodies of the United Nations, and discussing topics already talked through by appointed professionals, may not lead to a sufficient educational outcome.
 This is true as, on one hand, today’s world order is highly influenced by actors both above and under the state level whom we have to include in the discussion, and on the other hand, we have to put issues into a different perspective to offer our participants an opportunity to resolve issues of the 21st Century.
 That is why at Munapest, we always felt that we must not lean back and be satisfied with simulating the UN as it has been for decades.
 To keep the whole idea interesting, we aimed to make it more life-like which has led to many new aspects taken into consideration.
 As our delegations have travelled around the world, we gathered knowledge from all the MUN societies, to whom we are very grateful, and tried to combine the best parts of the innovations with our own ideas.
 That has led to a system which is becoming more coherent by every year it is tested.

 With the topics and chambers being interconnected, it is up to a small proportion of participants to keep the delegates of their represented states focused on their own agendas while also serving the bigger picture and the main interests of their represented states.
-The Diplomatic Corps (or as the French acronym composes: CD (Corps Diplomatique) is an independent body that is supposed to coordinate the efforts of all members of their state’s delegation.
+The Diplomatic Corps (hereinafter referred to as DC) is an independent body that is supposed to coordinate the efforts of all members of their state’s delegation.
 This allows them to achieve a higher level of communication between states and also leads to a higher degree of interconnectedness.
 These delegates will serve as “grey eminences” throughout the conference gathering information from lower hierarchy delegates, helping the head delegate making decisions, and disseminating information, coordinating the efforts of the delegation as a whole.

 Being the eyes and ears of the conference, Press Members are tasked with not letting any relevant happening go undetected.
 Press Members are, during the simulation, employees of a News Agency which have been carefully selected according to the certain topic and relevant states at hand.
 There, they will have to work to cover the events of the Conference from their Agency’s point of view, providing a certain degree of bias.
 Depending on the Agency, Press Members may also have to support some States’ interests through their reporting.